sreitich/sreitich.github.io/_posts/2025-7-9-projectile-prediction-3.markdown

 }
 {% endhighlight %}

 Finally, we'll link the projectiles together in `BeginPlay`.
 Since the authoritative projectile has to be spawned by and replicated from the server, we know it will _always_ be spawned _after_ the fake projectile.
-Since we need both projectiles to link them, we wait until the authoritative projectile is replicated to the local client, and calls `BeginPlay` to try to link them, since we know that this is the earliest point at which both projectiles will exist.
+That means that the earliest point at which both projectiles will exist (since we need both to link them together) will be the authoritative projectile's `BeginPlay`, which is called as soon as the authoritative projectile is replicated back to the local client.

 {% highlight c++ %}
 // Projectile.h